The reasons behind the nickname “the new Stoke City” for Arsenal

 MNU 74 14 18.9%

-Premier League data from start of 2023-24 to 4 Dec 2024
+Premier League statistics from the beginning of 2023–2024 to December 4, 2024